baubels/image_clustering/README.md

 # Image Clustering

 I implement a few functions to do Image Clustering of a large set of same-scene data.
 The main approach is to use HOG or a Neural network to construct high-dimensional vector representations of images.
 Then, PCA or other available dimensionality-reducing schemes are used on those same vectors to remove unnecessary dimensions and improve performance.
 Finally, KMeans clustering can be done to cluster the images.
-A function doing an automatic distortion 'elbow'-test can be used to decide for the optimal number of clusters.
+A function doing an automatic distortion 'elbow'-test can be used to decide the optimal number of clusters.

 Example usage can be found in `usage_and_visuals.ipynb`.
 HTML docstrings can be found `docs/build/html/index/modules.html`.
 I am running this successfully with `Python 3.10.8`.
 #### Note: